RosettaCommons/documentation/application_documentation/relax.md

    -in:file:s                Input pdb file(s)
-   -in:file:silent           Input silent file -in:file:fullatom         Read as fullatom input structure -score:weights            Supply a different weights file (default is score12) -score:patch              Supply a different patch file (default is score12) -run:shuffle              Use shuffle mode, treat structures in random order -nstruct                  Make how many decoys per input structure ?
+   -in:file:silent           Input silent file -in:file:fullatom         Read as fullatom input structure -score:weights            Supply a different weights file from the Rosetta default -score:patch              Supply a different patch file from the Rosetta default -run:shuffle              Use shuffle mode, treat structures in random order -nstruct                  Make how many decoys per input structure ?
 ```